pietrbr/traffic-analysis/README.md

 - _rx_brate uplink[Mbps]_ is the same as above;
 - _rx_pkts uplink_ is the same as above;
 - _ul_sinr_ is the SNR from the user.

+See [this webpage](https://www.epochconverter.com/) to convert epoch timestamp and divide the metrics files for each experiment.